 Service at sea soon to mirror experience on shore

-To make the service even more available, Viasat is working to bring a similar service to sea in early 2019.
+To make the service even more available, Viasat is working to bring a similar service to sea.
 This would give sailors access to the same personal services aboard ships.

 “We’re leveraging the things we’ve already accomplished in commercial air, government and ground into the maritime market,” said Viasat program manager James Polzin.
 “If I can sit in a passenger seat on a plane and have all these capabilities, I should be able to do that in the middle of the ocean.”